Particular benefits: PAYE tax not deducted from director's earnings: the amount chargeable and when chargeable

 Section 223 ITEPA 2003

-- the amount of tax paid to the Inland Revenue by the person who failed to deduct it from the director’s earnings less
+- the amount of tax paid to HMRC by the person who failed to deduct it from the director’s earnings less

 See the example below.